TadiT7/treble_experimentations_wiki/Asus-Zenfone-Live-L1.md

 * Boot into TWRP.
 * Flash the image file into the System Image partition.

 **DON'T EVER WIPE VENDOR PARTITION!
-IT'S A GSI, NOT AN OFFICIAL CUSTOM ROM!**
+IT'S A GSI, NOT A CUSTOM ROM!**

 ## Hardware support